-©2005 Peripheral Imaging Corporation.
-Printed in the U.S.A.
+^{© 2005} Peripheral Imaging Corporation.
+Printed in USA.
 All rights reserved.
-Secifications are subject to change without notice.
+Specifications are subject to change without notice.
 Contents may not be reproduced in whole or in part without the express prior written permission of Peripheral Imaging Corporation.
 Information furnished herein is believed to be accurate and reliable.
 However, no responsibility is assumed by Peripheral Imaging Corporation for its use nor for any infringement of patents or other rights granted by implication or otherwise under any patent or patent rights of Peripheral Imaging Corporation.